rachaelkalicun/evercooked_blog/source/newsletters/mardi-gras-shrove-tuesday-2025.html.md

 Traditions often connect us to our heritage, but we also have the power to create our own.
 Whether inherited or self-made, they matter.
 When we cook together or share a dish at the table, we strengthen bonds that go beyond what we're eating.

 Each year, as Lent approaches, I acknowledge the occasion with two meals: one for Mardi Gras and another for Shrove Tuesday.
-This year, they fall on March 4 (tomorrow).

 Although I don’t have ties to New Orleans, I’ve created my own Mardi Gras celebration.
 My husband, on the other hand, grew up in England and introduced me to Shrove Tuesday pancakes.
 Over time, these traditions, one adopted and one inherited, have become part of our shared story.

 ---